There are two kinds of whiteboard and cartoon animation videos.

 Telling a compelling story is as simple as taking your characters who have a problem all the way to the solution.
 Let’s examine how that works in practice…

-Check out this whiteboard animation.
+Check out this whiteboard and cartoon animation.
 What do you notice about it?

 We could have easily used this video as an example in #2 as well – it does so many things right!
 But it’s the story aspect of it that really takes the cake.

 It talks about the main character’s struggle with distractions, and how his life goes wasted on insignificant stuff that doesn’t matter.
 How his lack of focus is alienating him from his family, and makes him feel like his life doesn’t belong to him.
 Even if you’re not a parent, we bet you can relate to the conflict in the story, and feel for the poor guy!

 Ari Meisel – whose brand this video is promoting – could have made the whole thing about himself and his new book.
 But he chose to lead with the character’s story and let it take center stage.